Here are more of the key steps necessary to export your products or services successfully:

 The research is complete and the export and marketing plans have been devised.
 You feel ready to enter the market and are seeking the best strategy to reach potential customers.
 There are as many market entry strategies as there are markets; however, these strategies can be loosely grouped into three categories.
 Direct exports, as the name implies, involve direct marketing and selling to the client.
 In a reasonably accessible market such as the United States, direct exporting of products or services may be a viable option.
 But in less familiar markets, with different legal and regulatory environments, business practices, customs and preferences, direct exporting may not be an option.
 A local partner, for example, may be better able to manage these complexities and serve your potential clients better.

 Indirect exporting is frequently used to enter new markets.
 Businesses selling products enter into an agreement with an agent, distributor or a trading house for the purpose of selling (or marketing and selling) the products in the target market.
 Due diligence is critical when selecting an agent or distributor for indirect exporting.
-Western Economic Diversification Canada has published a valuable checklist on selecting a foreign agent or distributor in its publication Ready for Export: Building a Foundation for a Successful Export Program.
-An adaptation of this checklist is found in Team Canada Inc’s A Step-by-Step Guide to Exporting (see below for more information).
+Team Canada Inc. has published a valuable checklist on selecting a foreign agent or distributor in its publication A Step-by-Step Guide to Exporting.

 The third market entry strategy involves strategic partnerships with other companies or individuals with complementary skills and capabilities.
 A partner can often provide the insight, contacts and expertise that fills the gap in your export readiness.
 A strategic alliance with a company selling a complementary product or service can provide more effective market access, resulting in more foreign sales in less time.
 As with indirect exporting relationships, contractual agreements with partners must be stated in clear terms and, whenever possible, refer to Canadian laws for the protection of the Canadian company.